crystalz05/tyro-decision-roulette/README.md

 Decision Roulette App

-A simple app that helps users make choices by spinning a customizable roulette wheel.
-Users can create categories, add options, and generate decisions instantly.
+A clean and lightweight Android app that helps users make quick choices by spinning a customizable roulette wheel.
+Create categories, add your own options, and let the app decide instantly.
+Simple, fun, and practical.

 Features

 Create custom decision categories

-Add/Edit/Delete options inside each category
+Add, edit, and delete options inside each category

-Spin a roulette wheel to pick a random option
+Spin a roulette wheel to generate a random choice

-Weighted options
+Weighted options (optional)

-Local storage with Room database
+Local data storage using Room Database

-Simple history of past decisions
+History of past decisions

-Smooth UI animations using Jetpack Compose
+Smooth UI animations powered by Jetpack Compose

 Tech Stack